Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_tingwei.md

 - **One area of improvement** : There may be limitations on using more contemporary books, but they would probably be more useful since orthography may have changed from the 19th/early 20th century.
 Also, it may be better to use re.sub on '\n+' instead of just '\n' if you want to get rid of new line characters, since this will replace all new line characters in a row with a single space, rather than one space per newline character.
 You could also do something like [\r?\n]+ (i think this is the right syntax) which if I wrote it correctly, should match all of new line characters in a row, as well as new line characters separated by the carraige return character (all new line characters seem to be preceded by \r so you could maybe just use [\r\n]+).
 - **One thing I learned** : Using nltk plaintextcorpusreader to make df.

+#### Katie
+- **One thing I liked** : I like the idea!
+It's definitely different from a lot of the other projects.
+I also liked how you cleaned the data - it was easy to follow along with this process.
+- **One area of improvement** : The ELI DataFrame is a little confusing to me.
+I think it would be beneficial to add some explanation as to where this came from and what the different columns mean.
+Also it would be cool to identify native language using machine learning, if you weren't planning on doing that already!
+- **One thing I learned** : I thought it was cool how you eliminated the personal part of the data and flashed some of the rest of it!
+That was definitely a good idea for how to handle fair use.